-The Art of Cytology is a textbook with reference to common cytology entities such as hormone and vitamin deficiency changes, viruses, and fungi.
+The Art of Cytology is a full color cytology reference guide to important benign cytology entities including hormone and vitamin deficiency changes, viruses, and fungi.
 It is also a cellular nutrition book backed by countless medical references depicting how key micronutrients regulate cell division, differentiation, and function to help prevent birth defects, cancer, and disease processes.
 It is dedicated to cytologists who screen microscopically for cancer, and also health professionals and laypersons interested in knowing what diseased cells look like under the microscope and what we can do to prevent their occurrence in our daily living.
-This art and science book is a great addition to any medical school library, laboratory, or patient waiting room.
+Makes a good book for any health care professional interested in nutrition and disease processes at the cellular and biochemical level.

 “Dear Suzanne: I am so overwhelmed to be the recipient of one of your rare and gorgeous books.
 Your artistic talents are to be deeply admired and celebrated.
 I really have no words to thank you for this gift, other than to tell you that it completes an incredible feeling for me which started recently when I was notified that I am to receive the Papanicolaou Award in November.
 Your gift brings artistic closure to my medical/scientific efforts, and I thank you deeply for it.” -David B. Kaminsky, MD, FIAC, Medical Director, Pathology Inc., Palm Springs, CA; president, California Society of Pathologists, and past ASC president.